RomainClaret/bsc.webgl.project/README.md

 ### 25.09.2014

+- Created a gh-pages branch for a live website
 - Commit and push local to Github
 - Created the Github repository
 - Added the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.